 4.2.6 Report on carbon impact of video streaming

-After significant debate over the environmental footprint of video streaming, a group of broadcasters and media companies working with the DIMPACT consortium (see clause 4.2.4.2) and the Carbon Trust published in 2021 a widely agreed estimate of hourly emissions associated with video streaming [CarbonTrust] that considers devices capable of streaming across both mobile and broadband networks.
+After significant debate over the environmental footprint of video streaming, a group of broadcasters and media companies working with the DIMPACT consortium (see clause 4.2.4.2) and the Carbon Trust published in 2021 a widely agreed estimate of hourly emissions associated with video streaming [80] that considers devices capable of streaming across both mobile and broadband networks.
 This work resulted from a previously established methodological framework developed by BBC Research & Development and the University of Bristol to measure broadcast and streaming energy.

 The report considers consumption of video streaming services on different combinations of representative devices, including home routers, TV peripherals (e.g. Set Top Box) and end user terminal devices including TV, Laptops, Desktop, Tablets and Mobile phones.
 The overall video traffic is normalised for an hour of viewing at a representative end user device after normalising average time spent on different devices.
 There are some specific use cases that have been specifically demonstrated for their streaming energy.
 These include: